Dhaou-Jawhar/Spring-Angular-Interview-QA/README.md

-# Angular Interview Questions & Answers
+# SpringBoot - Angular Interview Questions & Answers

 > Click :star:if you like the project and follow [@DhaouJawhar](https://www.linkedin.com/in/dhaou-jawhar/) for technical updates.